manuel114/PrivaseeStateChannel/README.md

 # Initial Setup

-There is a number of dependencies that you will need to install on your computer in order to run the front-end and test the smart contract.
+There is a number of dependencies that you will need to install on your computer in order to run the smart contract tests.

 First of all, you will need to make sure to have Node >= 6 and npm >= 5.2 on your machine.
 You can download the latest version of node from https://nodejs.org/en/download/ and if you need